folly-ah-duh/SOC/README.md

    * If the soldier has a sleep route assigned as their Caution Route, they will stand over their bed and hold their gun at the ready (similar to \_h_ routes).

 A few outpost routes have been roughly documented in Afghanistan_CP_Reference.lua and CentralAfrica_CP_Reference.lua in the Helpful User Resources folder, but the user will need to learn the routes in-game if they wish to have precise patrols for their sideops (although sideops with randomly assigned routes work well enough).
 These are some tips for gathering route information:
-* Build a sideop with each soldier assigned to a unique route, the QuickMenu [Binoculars] hotkey will notify the user of the soldier's name.
-The user can then match the route by the name of the soldier, and take note of the patrol.
+* Build a sideop with each soldier assigned to a unique route, the QuickMenu [Down] hotkey will notify the user of the soldier's name.
+The user can then match the route by the name of the soldier, and take note of how they patrol.
+* Use the QuickMenu [Up] hotkey to mark all enemies and set them to Friendly.
+The user will be able to survey routes easier without interference or having to hunt down every soldier.
-* Using Infinite Heaven's timescale functionality to make soldiers move more quickly can allow the user to learn about the route much faster.
+* Using the QuickMenu [Right] hotkey will speed up the world timescale, causing soldiers to move along their routes at high speeds.
+This hotkey will allow the user to quickly learn about where the soldier routes travel.
+* Using the QuickMenu [Left] hotkey will toggle the soldiers between their \_d_ routes and their \_c_ routes.
+This will allow users to document the soldier's \_c_ routes more easily.